CesarOsorioL/DOT503/README.md

 # DOT503

-Repository for DevOps class at Torrens University Australia
+  Repository for DevOps class at Torrens University Australia.

+# General information

+    Framework   : Laravel 9.19
+    Language    : PHP 8.1
+    CI/CD Tool  : GitHub Actions
+    Testing tool: PHPUNIT 9.5.10

+# Instruction

+Automate, customize, and execute your software development workflows right in your repository with GitHub Actions.
+You can discover, create, and share actions to perform any job you'd like, including CI/CD, and combine actions in a completely customized workflow.